 Chair:

 Faculty Member:

 Section 2: Chair's Assessment of Teaching Effectiveness

-Process: The chair of the faculty member's department assesses the faculty member regarding teadocuments, and/or classroom observations.
-If the faculty member any full professor in the MSB to provide this assessment.
+Process: The chair of the faculty member's department assesses the faculty assessment on discussions with the faculty member regarding teach documents, and/or classroom observations.
+If the faculty member is any full professor in the MSB to provide this assessment. hing, reviewing the faculty member's syllabi and/or other

-In addition, if a faculty member so chooses he/she can ask a MSB colleage comments will then be attached to this form for review and discuss
+In addition, if a faculty member so chooses he/she can ask a MSB colleague comments will then be attached to this form for review and discussion

-Exceeds expectations (This faculty member is a highly effective teacher) Meets expectations (This faculty member is an effective teacher) Falls below expectations (This faculty member needs to improve his/
+Exceeds expectations (This faculty member is a highly effective teache Meets expectations (This faculty member is an effective teacher) Falls below expectations (This faculty member needs to improve his/he

 Comments by the Chair:

 Comments by the Faculty member:

 Signature of Chair Date